-Start in Sir Francis Drake Channel, off Nanny Cay, in an Easterly direction between an orange flag on the Signal Boat and a nearby orange inflatable mark.
+Start in Sir Francis Drake Channel off of Nanny Cay, in an Easterly direction between an orange flag on the Signal Boat and the course side of a nearby inflatable mark.

 LEAVE TO PORT:

-In Sir Francis Drake Channel, off Nanny Cay between an orange inflatable mark and an orange flag displayed at Peg Leg’s restaurant.
+Finish in Sir Francis Drake Channel, off Nanny Cay between the course side of an inflatable mark and an orange flag displayed from the Regatta Village.

-Should the race committee decide to shorten the course, the finish will be between a signal boat flying code flag “S” and a recognizable mark or point of land at either a navigation mark off Beef Island, the eastern tip of Scrub Island, the NW tip of Guana Island or Steele Point.
-This modifies RRS 32.1.
+Should the race committee decide to shorten the course, the finish will be between a signal boat flying code flag “S” and a recognizable mark or point of land at either the navigation mark off Beef Island, the eastern tip of Scrub Island, the NW tip of Guana Island or Steele Point.
+This adds to RRS 32.2.

 9. YACHTS RETIRING

-A yacht retiring shall inform the Race Committee at the first available opportunity on channel 69 or by calling the race committee on +1(284) 541-2206 (Bob Phillips)
+A yacht retiring shall inform the Race Committee at the first available opportunity on VHF CH 69 or by calling the race committee on +1(284)-540-2077.